naafey-aamer/Simplifying-Urdu-for-Gen-Z/README.md

 # Urdu_to_Roman_Urdu_Transliterator
-I worked on this project with my colleague Naafey Aamer.
+I worked on this project with my colleague Sumair Ijaz Hashmi.
 This was a course project for a graduate level course on Natural Language Processing at LUMS, Pakistan.

 A neural machine translation task executed with a seq2seq bidirectional LSTM Encoder-Decoder Model with Attention implemented in Keras.
 Using greedy search for sentence prediction resulted in a BLEU score of 74 and a ROGUE score of 0.90 for medium length sentences
 (10 words < sentence length <=20 words).